hcaumo/HackathonStacks/readme.md

 Ensure you have the necessary permissions to read and write to this table.
 Lambda Layer

-    Ensure the Lambda function has a layer that includes the necessary Node.js modules: aws-sdk, bitcoinjs-lib, bip39, tiny-secp256k1, @stacks/transactions.
+Ensure the Lambda function has a layer that includes the necessary:
+    Node.js modules: aws-sdk, bitcoinjs-lib, bip39, tiny-secp256k1, @stacks/transactions.

 ### Smart Contracts